mhyee/mhyee.com/content/blog/pl_blog_response.md

 statically typed languages][pl-curve].
 As a topic I'm very interested in, there was a lot I wanted to say.

-I originally posted this as a Facebook comment, but because other people might find it interesting, I'm turning it into a blog post.
-I've lightly edited my response so it works better as a blog post, and also added a few clarifications in response to a follow-up discussion I had with Jamie.

 If you have comments or if you find errors, please let me know!

 ---